Manufacturing in Challenging Environments: 8 Challenges the Global Manufacturing Industry Is Facing in the Modern Times

 Patenting and Intellectual Theft

 The harm attributed to the internet in the global manufacturing sector isn’t over without touching intellectual theft.
-With just about any new invention published on the web and lots of modern processes tied up to computers, nothing is as hard as protecting one’sstoryn today.
+With just about any new invention published on the web and many modern processes tied up to computers, nothing is as hard as protecting one’s story today.

 On one end, manufacturers have to keep their most effective techniques top-secret and ensure their competitors never get to discover them.
-They consequently have to store their intellectual property away from hackers and ill-behaved employees.
-They know that if any of these reaches into the wrong hands, their whole organization finishes.
+Consequently, they must protect their intellectual property from hackers and ill-behaved employees.
+They know that their whole organization finishes if any of these reach into the wrong hands.

-But as it is a norm nowadays, somehow one of these two feared crimes happen.
+But as it is a norm nowadays, one of these two feared crimes happens.
 And when it happens, the losses incurred normally are in inappropriate amounts, often resulting in the manufacturing company’s death.

 This has led to countless manufacturing companies going above and beyond to enhance their patents’ security and thwart information leaks.
 Some of the measures adopted involve having the details of every employee in the company’s database and ensuring they all sign non-disclosure agreements.